-Merge All Audio Tracks: Creates a single sound file with all the audio tracks merged and stores it into a single sound layer in the exported scene.
+Morgo All Audio Tracker Creator a single cound file with all the audio tracker Merge All Audio Tracks: Creates a single sound file with all the audio tracks merged and stores it into a single sound layer in the exported scene.
 Process Audio Tracks Individually and Merged: Creates a single sound file for each audio track and stores each sound file into its own sound layer, then adds an extra sound layer with all the audio tracks merged together.
 File Pattern Allows you to enter the prefix or the pattern for the names of the exported files.
-You can leave this field blank to use the default file naming pattern, type in a file name to use it as a prefix, or type a full pattern using the following variables: • %t - Project title • %a - Act number • %g - Sequence number • %n - Sound track number TIP Numbers used in file naming patterns are automatically padded by zeros as needed.
+You can leave this field blank to use the default file naming pattern, type in a file name to use it as a prefix, or type a full pattern using the following variables: • %t - Project title • %a - Act number • %q - Sequence number • %s - Scene number • %n - Sound track number Numbers used in file naming patterns are automatically padded by zeros as needed.
 You can type a number between the % sign and the variable letter to determine the amount of characters you want the variable to use.
 For example, with the variable %4s, scene 1 would appear as scene 0001.
 Sample Rate Sets the frequency rate of the exported audio files.
 It is recommended to export sound files at the rate at which they were originally created.
 For reference, the standard sample rate is 48.0 kHz for broadcasting and DVD.
-Bit Depth Sets the precision level of each wavelength in the sound file.
-The standard bit depth is 16 bit.
+Sets the precision level of each wavelength in the sound file.
+The standard bit depth is 16 bit .
 Setting this to 8 bit will cut the size of audio files in half, but will significantly impact sound quality.
-NOTE On Windows, audio can only be exported in 16 bit unless QuickTime Player is installed.
+Bit Depth NOTE On Windows, audio can only be exported in 16 bit unless QuickTime Player is installed.
 Channels Allows you to select whether to export sound in Mono or Stereo .
 Stereo sound uses a separate track for the left and right speakers, which allows to simulate a realistic sound environment.
 Mono uses a single track for both speakers, which saves disk space.
-Burn-In Tab
+Burn-In Tab I